BonoboPLC/bonoboplc_wiki/games/raffle/prize-draw-raffle.md

 The amount contributed from the sale of each ticket to the Prize Pool is configured prior to the start of the game.

-The Prize Pool budget (Total tickets x Prize Pool contribution per ticket) must equal total prizes in the game.
+The Prize Pool budget (Total tickets x Prize Pool contribution per ticket) must equal the total value of all prizes in the game.